Easy Tips For A Happy and Healthy Blended Family

 - How will we handle any potential negative impacts on our relationship?
 What is our plan?

-Include your child in decisions:
+Include your child in decisions

 Blending a family is a season of change for you and your children.
 It may feel to them like they are losing control over their life.
-This is a common feeling but can result in children acting out and resisting things that they previously had no problem with.
+This is a common feeling, but it can result in children acting out and resisting things that they previously had no problem with.
 A way to help in this is to let your child have a say in as many things as possible.
 For example, if you are moving homes to live with your new partner, let them pick the paint color in their room.
 If you are planning a wedding with your new partner, let your child help in picking some smaller details.
 This helps in multiple ways.
-For one, it lets your child feel that they do have control of some aspects of their life.
+For one, it lets your child feel that they do have control over some aspects of their life.
 This also helps them to feel included in all of the changes that are happening.

-Be patient:
+Be patient

 Last but not least, be patient.
-According to Ron Deal, the author of The Smart Stepfamily: Seven Steps of a Healthy Family, it takes about 5 – 7 years for a stepfamily to really settle into a comfortable place.
+According to Ron Deal, the author of The Smart Stepfamily: Seven Steps of a Healthy Family, it takes about 5 – 7 years for a stepfamily to settle into a comfortable place.
 During this journey, no matter how many conversations you have, there will be new issues that come up with new emotions and anxieties.
-However, if you take these on as a united front, with gentle perseverance and continue to have open dialogue it is entirely possible to have a healthy, happy, and unique blended family!
+However, if you take these on as a united front, with gentle perseverance and continue to have open dialogue, it is entirely possible to have a healthy, happy, and unique blended family!

 Blending a family is undoubtedly hard work.
 If you find yourself struggling at any point along in the process of blending your family or co-parenting in general, we can help.
-Whether you need assistance in having these conversations with your future partner or children or just need some support during this season of change reach out today to get help.
+Whether you need assistance in having these conversations with your future partner or children, or just need some support during this season of change, reach out today to get help.
 Family Therapy Associates has therapists who specialize in couples work and individual support.
-Specifically the therapists Ida Holem and Frances Chomic are excellent resources for adolescents and teens who could benefit from added support.
+Specifically, the therapists Ida Holem and Frances Chomic are excellent resources for adolescents and teens who could benefit from added support.